Water supply and sanitation in India: Sanitation

+A formal sanitation programme was first launched in 1954, followed by Central Rural Sanitation Programme in 1986, Total Sanitation Campaign (TSC) in 1999, Nirmal Bharat Abhiyan in 2012 and Swachh Bharat Mission in 2014.

+In 2020, according to the World Bank data 72% Indians, 68% Pakistanis, and 54% Bangladeshi have access to the basic sanitation facilities.
 In 2015, 44% had access to basic sanitation, or 65% in urban areas and 34% in rural areas.
 In 2017, at least basic sanitation increased to 59.5%.
-Between 2014 and 2019, the Government in India claims to have built around 110 million toilets, all across India, due to which the basic sanitation coverage went up from 38.7% in October 2014 to 93.3% in 2019.
+Between 2014 and 2019, the Government in India has built around 110 million toilets, all across India, due to which the basic sanitation coverage went up from 38.7% in October 2014 to 93.3% in 2019.

 For years, most Indians depended on on-site sanitation facilities which means mainly pit latrines in rural areas.
 The government has been investing heavily in building sanitation units, in a nation-wide campaign called the Swachh Bharat Mission.
 Between 2014 and 2020, the Indian government managed to make household toilets accessible to over 99% of the population.
 This translates to a total of 110 million toilets build since 2014, according to Statista.
-Preceding this success is the success of the Slum Sanitation Program in Mumbai that has provided access to sanitation for a quarter million slum dwellers.
+Preceding this success is the success of the Slum Sanitation Programme in Mumbai that has provided access to sanitation for a quarter million slum dwellers.
 Sewage, where available, is often in a bad state.
 In Delhi the sewage network has lacked maintenance over the years and overflow of raw sewage in open drains is common, due to blockage, settlements and inadequate pumping capacities.
 The capacity of the 17 existing wastewater treatment plants in Delhi is adequate to cater a daily production of waste water of less than 50% of the drinking water produced.
 Of the 892 million people in the world that defecate openly, some 15 million live in India, making it the country with the highest number of people who defecate in the open.
 This has serious public health implications.

-A specific Indian problem is also the (officially prohibited) "manual scavenging" which is connected to the officially banned caste system, and relates to unsafe and undignified emptying of toilets and pits, as well as handling of raw, untreated human excreta.As of 2003, it was estimated, that only 27% of India's wastewater was being treated, with the remainder flowing into rivers, canals, groundwater or the sea.
+A specific Indian problem is also the (officially prohibited) "manual scavenging" which is connected to the officially banned caste system, and relates to unsafe and undignified emptying of toilets and pits, as well as handling of raw, untreated human excreta.

+As of 2003, it was estimated, that only 27% of India's wastewater was being treated, with the remainder flowing into rivers, canals, groundwater or the sea.
 For example, the sacred Ganges river is infested with diseases and in some places "the Ganges becomes black and septic.
 Corpses, of semi-cremated adults or enshrouded babies, drift slowly by."
-In 2008, NewsWeek described Delhi's sacred Yamuna River as "a putrid ribbon of black sludge" where the concentration of fecal bacteria is 10,000 times the recommended safe maximum despite a 15-year program to address the problem.
+In 2008, NewsWeek described Delhi's sacred Yamuna River as "a putrid ribbon of black sludge" where the concentration of fecal bacteria is 10,000 times the recommended safe maximum despite a 15-year programme to address the problem.
 Cholera epidemics are not unknown.